udevbe/westfield/README.md

-While the Wayland protocol has the notion of client and server, Westfield makes no assumptions whether the browser is the client or the server, as such a browser can functin as a Wayland server.
+While the Wayland protocol has the notion of client and server, Westfield makes no assumptions whether the browser is the client or the server, as such a browser can function as a Wayland compositor (server).

 ## client-scanner
 `npm install westfield-scanner-client --save-dev`